Vauxhall Movano van review

 |L2H3 FWD van||2,144mm||1,765mm||3,083mm||12.3m3|

 |L4H2 RWD van||1,798mm||1,765mm||4,383mm||14.9m3|

 |L4H3 RWD van||2,048mm||1,765mm||4,383mm||17.0m3|

-(Widths are maximum, width between wheel arches is 1,380mm for FWD models and 1,080mm-1,380mm for RWD models - single and double rear wheels)
+(Widths are maximums.
+Width between wheelarches is 1,380mm for FWD models and 1,080mm-1,380mm for RWD models with single or double rear wheels)